anon-blue/anon.blue/README.txt

 ughter (at the time was only 2) he is very un well and has access to firearms.
 H e is a violent felon!
 Please alert the pol      niy   NIUBI
                         rrent Address: 318 Mcglone Lane Flemingsburg, KY 41041 (
-His father's house.)
-Wanted for raping his sist33314313526qbrstrbysr old daughte r (at the time was only 2) he is very un well and has access to firearms.
-He is a violent felon!
-Please alert the police!
-Thank you! <3 !Jamie Lee Pierce, Born:
+His father'uhghggggggggykjeu3hushiwieji1isi2kksjejdieoiejekksiwikskekejjejskqkwk
+64664555666666164664646646464646466464646464665jjjjjjjjjjjjjjjjjjjjjjjjjjjhshrhj
+sjsjjjjjiiwjkjijijijijjiikjjkjkjjehhejiehjejjwjjwjjak<3 !Jamie Lee Pierce, Born:
  09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His f ather's house.)
 Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is veryu hhjiijjg87hh77h8ccess tjkrfhghfwedjfghsdn fgwe